Three steps to a live dashboard

 - Connect a bank (or skip and add debts manually).
 The Banks tab → Connect Bank flow opens a Plaid window where you sign into your bank.
 After authorization, transactions sync automatically.
 See banks/connect-bank for the full flow.

 - Add your debts.
 If your bank shipped credit-card balances via Plaid, those import automatically and become tracked debts.
-If you have debts your connected bank does not show (a separate student loan, a personal loan from another lender), add them manually from the Plan tab → Add Debt.
+If you have debts your connected bank does not show (a separate student loan, a personal loan from another lender), tell Clarity and it adds them conversationally.
 See debts/add-debt.
 If you have many debts on a spreadsheet, use debts/import-csv instead.

 - Set a monthly payoff target.
-Plan tab → Payoff Target.
-Pick a realistic monthly amount above your minimum payments.
+Tell Clarity: "set my payoff target to $X a month" and confirm.
+Pick a realistic amount above your minimum payments.
 See plan/set-payoff-target.
-Once the target is set, the Dashboard's Above the Line / Below the Line indicator can start tracking your pace.
+Once the target is set, the pace indicators can start tracking you.

 What you see when you are done